New York Life | May 22, 2020

-The following excerpt is from Activate Your Brain: How Understanding Your Brain Can Improve Your Work – and Your Life by Scott G. Halford, © 2019.
+June is Brain Awareness Month - and the Alzheimer's Association is encouraging people to make brain health a priority as they begin to return to their pre-pandemic activities, routines and lives.
+The following brain health tips are from Activate Your Brain: How Understanding Your Brain Can Improve Your Work – and Your Life by Scott G. Halford, © 2019.
 Throughout the book, there are Activations; suggestions to activate the lessons in the pages you’ve read in order to make them real in your life, if you choose.
 They are small ideas to get you started.

 IN NEARLY EVERY SITUATION in life, you’re moving toward something or you’re moving away from something.
 For instance, do you go to work because you like what you do, or do you go because you don’t want to go broke?
 These are entirely different reasons to go to work, and each can produce a very different neurochemical reaction.